Merzasphor/MWSE/docs/source/references/events.md

 # Events

 !!! tip
 	These values are available in Lua by their identifier in the `tes3.event.*` namespace.
-For example, `tes3.event.calcRepairPrice` has value `calcRepairPrice`.
+For example, `tes3.event.calcRepairPrice` has a value of `calcRepairPrice`.

 ID                         | Event
 -------------------------- | -----------------------------